 In her undergraduate studies, Rachel pursued a major in Liberal Studies and minors in Special Education and Psychology.
 She then went on to receive her General Education Credential, Education Specialist Credential, and finally her Administrative Credential.
-Before arriving at Blue Oak, Rachel spent 9 years working at a Charter School in Oroville as the Lead Teacher on campus, helping to set up the Special Education program and classes, as well as 2 years in the Yuba City School District as an Education Specialist where she also helped set up the Special Education program and classes.
-In 2018, Rachel was hired at Blue Oak as the Director of Special Education and in 2020 was added as the Assistant School Director.
+Before arriving at Blue Oak Charter School, Rachel spent 9 years working at a K-12 Charter School in Oroville and 2 years in Yuba City School District as a K-8 Education Specialist.
+In all three of these positions, Rachel helped develop the special education programs and classes.
+In 2018, Rachel was hired at Blue Oak Charter School as the Director of Special Education and in 2020 was added as the Assistant School Director.
 Among the things close to Rachel’s heart, she feels that traveling nourishes the soul and keeps her evolving in who she is.
-She enjoys visiting Yosemite every year and says being around animals is a great way to make her smile.
+She enjoys visiting Yosemite every year and says being around animals is always a great way to make her smile.
 (Joined BOCS 2018)

 BS in Biological Conservation, CSU Sacramento, 1980; Waldorf Teacher Education Diploma, Rudolf Steiner College 1997; Multiple Subject Teaching Credential, Single Subject, Science, CSU Chico, 1999.
 After graduating from CSU Sacramento, Susan worked as a Wildlife Biologist for the Bureau of Land Management.
 After leaving that career, she devoted herself to her family and helped to launch and maintain a family plant nursery business.
 In 1989, while looking into educational options for her children, she learned about Waldorf Education and researched opening a Kindergarten in Chico.
 Since that option was not feasible at the time, she began homeschooling her children in the Waldorf method.
 Both her children, Elicia and Reid, have acquired higher degrees and are pursuing their careers.
 In 2001 her dream of starting a Kindergarten with a creative and enlivening form of education became a reality.
 As a founding member and the first teacher, Susan helped Blue Oak open its doors to the first Waldorf Kindergarten in Chico.
 Susan has been teaching Kindergarten at Blue Oak since its inception.
 She has enjoyed traveling in Europe and Mexico, and has continued her passion for environmental protection and conservation.
 She loves hiking, gardening, yoga, music, sewing, and her little dog, Riley.
 (Joined BOCS 2001)